wely/DevCamp/HOL/java/01-developer-environment/README.md

 This hands-on-lab has the following exercises:
 * Exercise 1: Set up Office 365 trial subscription
 * Exercise 2: Set up Azure trial subscription
+* Exercise 3: Start your VSTS trial subscription
-* Exercise 3: Configure your Azure subscription for DevCamp
+* Exercise 4: Configure your Azure subscription for DevCamp
-* Exercise 4: Create an Azure Virtual Machine for development
+* Exercise 5: Create an Azure Virtual Machine for development
-* Exercise 5: Connect to the Azure Virtual Machine and configure it for development
+* Exercise 6: Connect to the Azure Virtual Machine and configure it for development
+* Exercise 7: View the resources you deployed

 ### Exercise 1: Set up Office 365 trial subscription